mavi888/workshop-aws-getting-started-amplify/docs/getting-started.md

 ## Installing dependencies

-1. Let install Boostrap so we can make our web app look nicer
+1. Let install Boostrap so we can make our web app look nicer.

+If you are not inside the notes-app directory, please go in there

 ```
+cd notes-app
 npm install bootstrap
 ```